Step 2. Does Your Research Involve Human Subjects?

 Definition 2: Research that is not regulated by the FDA

 Applies to: All research that is not described in Definition 1.

 Human subject: A living individual about whom a researcher obtains (1) data through intervention or interaction with the individual or (2) identifiable private information.
-See the WORKSHEET: Human Subjects Research for definitions of the bolded words.
+Review the worksheet, Human Subjects Research Determination for definitions of the bolded words.

 Relationship to obtaining consent

 - Deceased individuals.
 This refers to individuals who are not alive, as defined by applicable local and national laws.
-Although deceased individuals are not considered to be human subjects, Washington State law requires IRB approval or research that will use identifiable Washington State PHI without the consent of the patient (whether living or deceased) or the patient’s legally authorized representative.
+Deceased individuals are not considered to be human subjects.

 - Specimens, records, data (no interaction or contact with living individuals).
 Private identifiable specimens, records and data about individuals are considered to be human subjects, even if the researcher has no contact or interaction with the individuals.

 - Third party or secondary subjects.
 This refers to situations in which the researcher obtains information about one individual (“A”) through interaction with another individual (“B”).
 If the information about A is private and identifiable, then A is a human subject.
 Example: Subjects in a cancer study are asked about the cancer history of their relatives.
 If the information is provided in a way that is not individually identifiable to the researchers, then the relatives are not subjects.
 If the information is individually and readily identifiable to the researchers, then the relatives are subjects.